 Social consequences also occur, impacting your relationship with friends, family, and loved ones.
 You may find yourself gravitating towards a friend group that prioritizes drinking and leaving people who try to stop you from consuming alcohol.

 Alcohol dependence is not necessarily the same thing as alcohol addiction, but they are connected.
 You can turn to alcohol in certain situations, such as a stressful social event, to “calm your nerves.”
 If you do this every time you’re in an uncomfortable situation, then you form a dependence on that substance.

 Addiction is when you can’t go without drinking, and frequently incorporate it into your everyday life.
 This includes situations where it’s socially inappropriate to have a drink.

 At this stage, your body is so used to having alcohol in your system that it’s taking more and more to have the same effect.
-You may turn to higher proof liquor as a way to cut down the overall quantity of beverages.
+You may turn to higher-proof liquor as a way to cut down the overall quantity of beverages.
 The withdrawal symptoms start to get worse at this stage.
-If you begin experience dependence and/or addiction, it’s time to seek alcohol addiction treatment.
+If you begin to experience dependence and/or addiction, it’s time to seek alcohol addiction treatment.

 The Last Stages of Alcoholism

 In this stage, you experience full-blown alcohol dependence and addiction.
 You rely on alcohol to get through the day.
 In some cases, you drink alone to hide the fact that you have a high blood alcohol content throughout the day.
 If you spend more than a few hours in between drinks, you start to feel the withdrawal symptoms.
 Isolation and pushing people away from you, as well as uncharacteristic outbursts, are commonplace.
 If you’re battling an addiction to alcohol, our treatment center can help.
 At The District, we offer: